Climbing Mount Kenya in East Africa

-Traditionally Mount Kenya is the less climbed, smaller brother of Mount Kilimanjaro, however it should not be underestimated and most people who've climbed both prefer the true wilderness, abundant wildlife and stunning mountain lakes that you find on Mount Kenya.
-Point Lenana is also currently the worlds highest via ferrata summit route, which adds to the challenge and the panoramic views of the surrounding peaks, valleys and savannah makes Mount Kenya a thoroughly enjoyable African experience.
+Traditionally Mount Kenya is the less climbed, smaller brother of Mount Kilimanjaro, however it should not be underestimated and many people who have climbed it prefer the wilderness, abundant wildlife and stunning mountain lakes that you find on Mount Kenya.
+Point Lenana is a feasible trekking peak and also currently the worlds highest via ferrata summit route, which adds to the challenge and enjoyment.
+The panoramic views of the surrounding peaks, valleys and savannah makes a trek on this mountain a thoroughly enjoyable African experience.

 We have been guiding trips on Mount Kenya since 1996 and have full time mountain staff at the base.
 Our expeditions here have been successful because of a proper approach to acclimatisation which means that the ascent is not rushed.
 Point Lenana is just under 5000 metres high, so we always allow four days minimum for the trekking peak of Point Lenana on a variety of routes.

 For more information on routes, kit, and fitness see below our trip offerings.

 The tallest in Kenya, and the second highest in Africa, Mount Kenya stands 5,199m tall.
 There are several summits on Mount Kenya: Batian, Nelion, and Point Lenana.
 Adventure Alternative offers trips to each of these peaks, plus a few more trek options.
 Despite being a strato-volcano, the peak itself gets its rugged profile from previously being covered in ice.
 Today, there are 11 small glaciers on the peak.